Transparència algorithmic: Automation of the energy poverty report (or IRER)

 2) Data that feeds the algorithm for calculating the coefficient of the energy poverty report

-Through the services of Via Oberta, the data necessary to carry out the automated calculation of the coefficient that will determine whether the person or family unit is in a vulnerable situation is consulted.
+Through the services of Via Oberta The necessary data is consulted to perform the automated calculation of the coefficient that will determine whether the person or family unit is in a situation of vulnerability.

 Specifically, the following data is consulted:

-Below are 4 Via Oberta services that return economic results that add up to each other.
+Below are 4 services consulted: Via Oberta which return economic results that add up to each other.

-2 Via Oberta services are also consulted that do not return amounts but will affect the reference threshold:
+Also consulted are 2 services: Via Oberta which do not return amounts but will affect the reference threshold:

 All these consultations are repeated for each member of the cohabitation unit over the age of 16.
 Once these amounts have been added up, the income of the cohabitation unit is obtained.
 These incomes will have to be compared with the reference tables, taking into consideration what the regulations specify to define if they are in a situation of energy vulnerability.

-B. Hestia data or own social information system
+B. Data fromHèstia or own social information system

 The following data can be obtained by consulting the social services file of the holder: